emilio-kariuki/Status-Saver/README.md

 # Flutter Status Saver

-Flutter Status Saver is a mobile application built with Flutter and the Provider state management package.
-It enables users to easily save and manage statuses from popular social media platforms (whatsapp for now)
+Status Saver is a mobile application built with Flutter and the Provider state management package.
+It enables users to easily save and manage statuses from popular social media platforms (whatsapp for now).

 ## Features